codefellows-seattle-javascript-401n3/projects-back-end/class-20-project-week-5/README.md

 # Class 20 -  Project Week: Milestone 5
 ## Presentation Day

-* Remember that you are required to attend the 301 presentations starting at 10:30a

-* Your presentations should take approximately **20 minutes**.
+* Your presentation should take approximately **20 minutes**.

-* Have one team member track time, and help keep things moving forward.
+* Have one team member track time and help keep things moving forward.

 * Expect and be ready to answer questions at the end of your presentation.

 * Have fun!!